rpm-software-management/libdnf/hawkey/doc/tutorial-py.rst

   >>> len(sack)
   1683

 Hawkey always knows the name of every repository.
-Repositories loaded from Yum are named by the user, the system repostiroy is always called ``@System``.
+Names of repositories loaded from Yum metadata are chosen by the client and the system repostiroy is always called ``@System``.

 Loading Yum Repositories
 ========================